FantingHeish/Deep-Learing_Remaining-Useful-Life/README.md

 ## Deep Learing Modle_Remaining Useful Life

 ### 🚀 Project Overview
-This project focuses on predict the degradation process and Remaining Useful Life (RUL) of engines using deep learning models, Given historical multivariate sensor readings and formulated as a multi-step sequence prediction problem.
+This project focuses on predicting the degradation process and Remaining Useful Life (RUL) of turbofan jet engines using the NASA C-MAPSS dataset.
+Four deep learning architectures are trained, compared, and deployed as a production REST API on GCP Vertex AI.
+Given historical multivariate sensor readings formulated as a multi-step sequence prediction problem, the models forecast RUL across multiple time horizons.
 Explore different architectures including LSTM, Seq2Seq, Autoencoder, and Transformer to forecast RUL across multiple sensors.

 ### 🎯 Task Definition
 1. Transform historical sensor readings into sequence inputs to predict future RUL trajectories
-2. Support single-step and multi-step forecasting, and compare different models’ ability to capture degradation trends
+2. Support single-step and multi-step forecasting, comparing different models' ability to capture degradation trends
 3. Evaluate model accuracy and reliability using multiple comprehensive metrics
+4. Deploy all models as a scalable REST API endpoint on GCP Vertex AI

 ### 🗂 Data Processing
 1. Compute RUL for each sensor
 2. Split dataset into 80% training and 20% testing sets
 3. Convert time-series data into input sequences using a sliding window approach
-4. Normalize each sequence
+4. Normalize each sequence independently

 ### 🧠 Model Development & Evaluation
 **💡 Model Architectures：**